prismatic-io/embedded-workflow-builder-docs/docs/looping.md

 ]
 ```

-A loop step can then be configured to loop over those records by referencing the `results` of the **List Contacts** step:
+A loop step can then be configured to loop for each record by referencing the `results` of the **List Contacts** step:

 ![Loop step reference results](./assets/looping/loop-step-reference-results.png)